Environment

 Secure property rights are a key to economic growth.
 Equitable access to land is the basis for pro-poor and socially inclusive economic growth, while competition for land often inflames tensions between different groups, resulting in conflict.
-In the context of climate change and population growth, with greater pressure on scarce resources, secure and equitable access to land is becoming increasingly important.
+In the context of changes to climate and population growth, with greater pressure on scarce resources, secure and equitable access to land is becoming increasingly important.
 As a result, the international development community is escalating its support for land-related programs around the world.

 Over the past two decades, DAI has successfully worked with diverse set of international clients and development partners—including the U.S. Agency for International Development (USAID), the U.K. Foreign, Commonwealth & Development Office (FCDO), the Millennium Challenge Corporation, the European Union, and private partners, to implement land tenure and property right (LTPR) projects worldwide.
 We’ve built our land practice by using cost-effective methodologies, working through and strengthening local institutions to regularize tenure while placing relevant stakeholders and beneficiaries front and center.